considonet/g-build/README.md

 Default: `false` (feature disabled).

-We recommend to use [postcss-preset-env](https://github.com/csstools/postcss-preset-env) with [autoprefixer](https://github.com/postcss/autoprefixer) configuration.
+For our projects we usually use [postcss-preset-env](https://github.com/csstools/postcss-preset-env) with [autoprefixer](https://github.com/postcss/autoprefixer) configuration.
 Additionally [PostCSS Flexbugs Fixes](https://github.com/luisrudge/postcss-flexbugs-fixes) can be applied to make the cross-browser CSS development easier.
+See [PostCSS Configuration](#postcss-configuration) for more details.

 #### `webpSupport`
 This key enables [WebP](https://developers.google.com/speed/webp/) support in your project.
 This can dramatically increase your website performance on Chrome, Firefox and Android devices.
 The feature includes automatic image conversion and CSS rewriting to support older browsers.
 The goal is to keep it seamless - the developer has to prepare image assets like before.
 Then they'll get converted and a corresponding CSS syntax will be generated during the build and serve processes.